Halifax Community College Ameriflex FSA 2025

 Helpful Tips:

-– If you are a new employee, please refer here for more information or contact the PGB Service Center at 800-387-5955 between 8:30am and 5:00pm for assistance.
+– If you are a new employee, please refer here for more information or contact PGB’s Employee Services at 888-662-7500 between 8:30am and 5:00pm for assistance.

-– If you are an existing employee and unable to log into the online system, please contact the Pierce Group Benefits Service Center at 800-387-5955, or speak with the Benefits Representative assigned to your location.
+– If you are an existing employee and unable to log into the online system, please contact PGB’s Employee Services at 888-662-7500, or speak with the Benefits Representative assigned to your location.

 How To Enroll: